2024 San Diego elections: District 4 Special

-District 4 consists of the communities of Alta Vista, Broadway Heights, Chollas View, Emerald Hills, Encanto, Greater Skyline Hills, Jamacha, Lincoln Park, Lomita Village, Mountain View, North Bay Terrace, Oak Park, O'Farrell, Paradise Hills, Ridgeview, South Bay Terrace, Valencia Park, and Webster.
+District 4 consisted of the communities of Alta Vista, Broadway Heights, Chollas View, Emerald Hills, Encanto, Greater Skyline Hills, Jamacha, Lincoln Park, Lomita Village, Mountain View, North Bay Terrace, Oak Park, O'Farrell, Paradise Hills, Ridgeview, South Bay Terrace, Valencia Park, and Webster.

 Monica Montgomery Steppe, who had represented district 4 since 2018, won election to the San Diego County Board of Supervisors in a special election on November 7, 2023.
 She resigned from her seat on the city council on December 5, 2023.
 During the vacancy, her chief of staff, Henry Foster III, acted as the de facto manager of the District 4 office.

 Foster won the special election on March 5, 2024, to serve the remainder of the term until 2026.
 His election resulted in the restoration of a 9-0 Democratic supermajority on the city council.